ComposableSecurity/.github/profile/README.md

 Many more remain confidential.

 ## Client case studies
+* [Outline Investment](https://composable-security.com/blog/outline-investment-case-study/) - The primary goal was to develop a systematic approach for evaluating the risks associated with stablecoin pools, which Outline Investment was considering for potential investment opportunities.
+* [Gasbot V2](https://composable-security.com/blog/gasbot-v-2-case-study/) - The main objective was verification of the security of smart contracts and identification of threats occurring at the edge of integration with web2 components.
 * [Research Portfolio](https://composable-security.com/blog/research-portfolio-case-study/) - The main objective was verification of the security of smart contracts and identification of threats occurring at the edge of integration with web2 components.

 ## Contests